 If we draw out the Kekulé structure of the phenyl group (benzene ring) in phenol, it’s easier to see how the electrons from the negatively charged oxygen cause the positions of double bonds to move around the ring.

 The phenol dissociates in solution and releases a H+ ion from the hydroxide group.

 The electrons added to the ring from the oxygen atom repel the electrons in the double bond nearest the carbon attached to the oxygen.
 The repulsion moves the electrons in the bond to the next carbon, making it negatively charged.

 This negatively charged carbon is more likely to bond with an electrophile than any other carbon atoms in the ring, this is why the electrophile bonds to the 2nd carbon.
 Making it 2-bromophenol in the case of bromination.

 The negative charge does not just remain on the 2nd carbon though – it causes repulsion with the next closest double bond, forcing those electrons onto the second furthest carbon (4th carbon), making the 4th carbon negatively charged.

 This 4th carbon is now the most likely to react with an electrophile, so the next electrophilic substitution takes place on the 4th carbon.

 This same process also occurs with the 6th carbon.

 The movement of charge around a molecule may look very strange (and for A-level students – you do not need to know this), but it is just a way to show how the charge can be spread around the molecule.
-The structures that result from the charge moving around the molecule are called resonance structures.
+The possible structures that result from the movement of delocalised electrons around a molecule are called resonance structures.